FoveaCentral/google_maps_geocoder/README.md

 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/92/badge)](https://bestpractices.coreinfrastructure.org/projects/92)
 [![Gem Version](https://badge.fury.io/rb/google_maps_geocoder.svg)](https://rubygems.org/gems/google_maps_geocoder)

-A simple Plain Old Ruby Object wrapper for geocoding with Google Maps, `GoogleMapsGeocoder` gives you Google Maps geocoding functionality with these advantages:
+A simple Plain Old Ruby Object wrapper for geocoding with Google Maps, `GoogleMapsGeocoder` gives you all its geocoding functionality with these advantages:
   * easy to use in only two steps
   * lightweight at only 20.5 K as a gem
   * only a single dependency, the commonly used Rack